 - A comprehensive application for employment (could include previous employment, references, current and prior addresses, education, military record) - Driving record (All personnel shall have a valid Operators License.
 All personnel must meet the requirements of the current District insurance carrier.
 The insurance companies regulate certain items that must be met for them to provide insurance.
-The District recognizes any and all requirements set by its current carrier.) - Reference checks - Employment eligibility, including U.S. Citizenship and Immigration Services (USCIS) Employment Eligibility Verification Form I-9 and acceptable identity and employment authorization documents (documentation may be requested upon hire) - Information obtained from public internet sites - Financial history consistent with the Fair Credit Reporting Act (FCRA) (15 USC § 1681 et seq.) - Local, state and federal criminal history record checks - Medical examination (may only be given after a conditional offer of employment) - Review board or selection committee assessment - For positions above the entry level such as Company Officer and above additional processes shall be completed through an assessment center or other processes set forth by the District.
+The District recognizes any and all requirements set by its current carrier.) - Reference checks - Employment eligibility, including U.S. Citizenship and Immigration Services (USCIS) Employment Eligibility Verification Form I-9 and acceptable identity and employment authorization documents (documentation may be requested upon hire) - Information obtained from public internet sites - Financial history consistent with the Fair Credit Reporting Act (FCRA) (15 USC § 1681 et seq.) - Local, state and federal criminal history record checks - Polygraph or voice stress analyzer examination (when legally permissible) - Medical and psychological examination (may only be given after a conditional offer of employment) - Review board or selection committee assessment - For positions above the entry level such as Company Officer and above additional processes shall be completed through an assessment center or other processes set forth by the District.